jsndz/mayaverse/README.md

 # Mayaverse

-Mayaverse is a collaborative platform built using [Next.js](w) and [TypeScript](w), designed to create and manage virtual spaces.
+Mayaverse is a collaborative platform for developers built using [Next.js](w) and [TypeScript](w), designed to create and manage virtual spaces.
 It leverages a monorepo structure with [Turborepo](w) for efficient development and build processes.

 ## Table of Contents